P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Evaluation

-\textbf{\labeltext{\workname{} Architecture Ablation Study.}{pim_ablation}} We conduct ablation studies to assess the performance gain of different architectural techniques proposed by \workname{}.
-Four designs are evaluated: (1) The baseline \text{HBM-PIM} system; (2) A PIM accelerator supporting \texttt{W4A8KV4} models without attention-score quantization (\text{PIM-W4A8KV4}); (3) A PIM accelerator incorporating our throughput-enhanced PCU to accelerate \texttt{W4A8KV4} models (\text{PIM-W4A8KV4-TEP}); (4) The proposed \workname{} with 8-bit attention-score quantization on top of \texttt{W4A8KV4} and throughput-enhanced PCU.
-Fig.~\ref{fig:arch_abl} illustrates the normalized performance under batch sizes of 2 and 4.
-On average, \texttt{W4A8KV4} quantization achieves $3.3\times$ speedup over \text{HBM-PIM}, while adopting the throughput-enhanced PCU to exploit data reuse offers an additional $1.6\times$ speedup. \labeltext{Finally,}{p_quant_benefits} with 8-bit attention-score quantization, on average, \workname{} achieves another $1.2\times$ performance gain by enabling the low-precision PCU to accelerate the self-attention module.
+\textbf{\labeltext{Comparison with Software Quantization.}{reb:eval_npu_quant}} We compare \workname{} with two SoTA software quantization algorithms, SmoothQuant~\cite{smoothquant} and AWQ~\cite{awq} running on our baseline NPU.
+Fig.~\ref{fig:decoding_throughput} illustrates the decoding throughput of different methods across various batch sizes from 1 to 8.
+On average, \workname{} yields $3.9\times$ and $3.0\times$ higher throughput than SmoothQuant and AWQ, respectively.
+The performance gains of \workname{} arise from its carefully co-designed \texttt{W4A8KV4P8} quantization algorithm and low-precision PIM architecture.
+Compared to \workname{}, SmoothQuant and AWQ adopt more conservative 8-bit weight-activation quantization and 4-bit weight-only quantization, respectively.
+Thus, both methods provide moderate reductions in memory traffic during decoding, which is further exacerbated by the limited off-chip DRAM bandwidth.

+\textbf{\labeltext{Memory Analysis.}{reb:mem_saving}} We examine the memory consumption of weights and KV-cache across various quantization methods during the decoding phase.
+As shown in Fig.~\ref{fig:mem_saving}, Ecco and \workname{} achieve substantial memory reductions of $3.8\times$ and $3.7\times$ over the \texttt{FP16} baseline, respectively, owing to their aggressive 4-bit quantization of weights and KV-cache that dominate the memory access during LLM decoding.
+Compared to \workname{}, Ecco has a slightly smaller memory footprint due to its compact Hoffman encoding of quantization codebooks and metadata.
+However, this advantage is largely negated by the constrained bandwidth between NPU and DRAM, leading to much lower decoding speed than \workname{}.

-\textbf{\labeltext{Area.}{pcu_area_power}} Following established methodologies~\cite{pimba, duplex}, we quantify the total area overhead of \workname{} and compare to that of HBM-PIM.
+\textbf{\labeltext{Area and Power.}{pcu_area_power}} Following established methodologies~\cite{pimba, duplex}, we quantify the total area overhead of \workname{} and compare to that of HBM-PIM. \labeltext{Note}{reb_c:hbm_area_overhead} that the original HBM-PIM described in~\cite{samsung-pim} supports diverse operations such as element-wise multiplication and addition.
+Given that LLM decoding is dominated by MAC operations, we only model necessary MAC hardware in HBM-PIM, eliminating complicated instruction decoder and unnecessary operand registers.
 As shown in Table~\ref{tab:p3_area_overhead}, \workname{} introduces a total HBM area overhead of $17.5\%$, well below the $25\%$ maximum logic ratio recommended by prior works~\cite{newton, samsung-pim}.
 Compared to HBM-PIM using \texttt{FP16} arithmetic, \workname{} incurs only $1.1\%$ larger area, yet this increase is justified by delivering an average of $4.9\times$ speedup for edge LLM inference, while maintaining usable accuracy.